-I am currently an Associate Professor at Doane College with teaching responsibilities at the undergraduate level in the Division of Education within School of Arts and Sciences as well as graduate level courses in the Masters of Education Program and Ed.D.
+I am currently an Associate Professor at Doane University with teaching responsibilities at the undergraduate level in the Division of Education within School of Arts and Sciences as well as graduate level courses in the Masters of Education Program and Ed.D.
 Program with the School of Graduate and Professional Studies.

 I have a passion for teaching and using technology to help support inclusive learning environments.
 Including challenging my students to make learning accessible to all students by incorporating principles of Universal Design for Learning (UDL) into their instruction.
 It's a pleasure to teach and learn at Doane!